MADStudioNU/the-pulter-project/README.md

 ### Production Preview Instance
 [![Production Preview: Build and Deploy to S3](https://github.com/MADStudioNU/the-pulter-project/actions/workflows/production-build-and-deploy.yml/badge.svg)](https://github.com/MADStudioNU/the-pulter-project/actions/workflows/production-build-and-deploy.yml)

-Branch `master` is automatically deployed to the [AWS S3 production preview site](http://mads-static-sites-dev-pulterproject-dev.s3-website.us-east-2.amazonaws.com).
+Branch `master` is automatically deployed to the [AWS S3 staging site](http://mads-static-sites-dev-pulterproject-dev.s3-website.us-east-2.amazonaws.com).

-Branch `master` is deployed to the [AWS S3 production site](https://pulterproject.northwestern.edu/#poems) manually.
+Branch `master` is deployed to the [AWS S3 production site](https://pulterproject.northwestern.edu/#poems) upon approval from @sergei-kalugin.

 ### Current Delta
 Poems that are published on the preview site but not on the production site: